UselessGuru/MultiPoolMiner/README.md

 This will trigger all Benchmarks to be re-executed (unless you were running MPM with '-UseDeviceNameForStatsFileNaming:true' already)

 #### Core changes
+- Fixed Start cmd files (missing ")
+- Removed code for '-UseDeviceNameForStatsFileNaming'
 - Web dashboard: Added algorithm information to device status
-- Removed code for '-UseDeviceNameForStatsFileNaming'

 #### Miner Changes
 - Removed code for '-UseDeviceNameForStatsFileNaming'